 Healing Trauma & Betrayal

+While our patients come to us as a result of an addiction, aversion, or some sort of betrayal, underlying these issues are often shame and trauma.
 We recognize that trauma takes on many forms and impacts each person differently.
-Therefore, we take a holistic approach to healing one's past or current traumas (i.e, intimate betrayal, chronic childhood neglect, shameful experiences, sexual assault,workplace violence).
-Our mind, body, spirit approach reinforces people's ability to experience life-long resiliency.
+Therefore, we take a holistic approach to healing one's past or current traumas (i.e, intimate betrayal, chronic childhood neglect, shameful experiences, sexual assault, sexual, physical, and/or emotional abuse; workplace violence).
+Our mind, body, and spirit approach reinforces people's ability to experience life-long resiliency.

-Part of our assessment process entails using one of two (or both in some cases) on-line assessment measures called the Post Traumatic Stress Index-Revised (PTSI-R) or the Inventory for Partner Attachment Stress Trauma (IPAST).
+Part of our assessment process may be to use one of two (or both in some cases) on-line assessment measures called the Post Traumatic Stress Index-Revised (PTSI-R) or the Inventory for Partner Attachment Stress Trauma (IPAST); the latter if there has been partner trauma.
 These tools identify various aspects of coping with trauma and betrayal issues based on one's self report.
 They are essential in giving our patients a thorough understanding of how trauma has impacted their level of coping, as well as the ways in which they have coped that may be maladaptive.
 Both are an important roadmap for determining our specific treatment approach, i.e., if a person is notably dissociative, we will work to assist them in containing and feeling safe in their body and surroundings before beginning trauma therapy.

 EMDR Trauma Therapy

 Many of our patients that come to us with trauma are desperately seeking relief.
-Therefore we offer EMDR Therapy (Eye Movement Desensitization and Reprocessing).
+Therefore we offer EMDR Therapy (Eye Movement Desensitization and Reprocessing), developed by Francine Shapiro, Ph.D.
 EMDR is a Trauma Psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.

 Repeated studies show that by using EMDR people can experience the benefits of psychotherapy that once took years to make a difference.
 It is widely assumed that severe emotional pain requires a long time to heal.
 EMDR therapy shows that the mind can in fact heal from psychological trauma much as the body recovers from physical trauma.
 The brain’s information processing system naturally moves toward mental health.
 If the system is blocked or imbalanced by the impact of a disturbing event, the emotional wound festers and can causes intense suffering.
 Using the detailed protocols and procedures learned in EMDR Therapy sessions, our EMDR trained clinicians help patients activate their natural healing processes, increase healthy coping skills, learn how to regulate emotions, reduce urges, triggers, and cravings, and recover from trauma longterm.